czue/pegasus-docs/docker.md

 # Using Docker in Development

-**Docker support is a new feature in Pegasus as of October 2020.
-Please report any issues and watch this page for updates.**

 Pegasus optionally includes support for [Docker](https://www.docker.com/) during development.
 The Docker development setup can also be used as a foundation for deploying to containerized platforms.
 See [our deployment page](/deployment/) for more details.